SEK has 256 people employed with a passion for the Swedish export industry. Our job is to finance exports.

 SEK finances Volvo Car’s suppliers

-SEK has together EKN and local banks provided funding for Volvo Cars' suppliers.
+SEK has together with EKN and local banks provided funding for Volvo Cars' suppliers.

 SEK has financed the Norwegian company Biokraft’s construction of a biogas facility in Skogn, just n…